LoBoGr/toshiba-pkvpg/README.md

-Trying to get a HA integration from ChatGPT for controlling the Toshiba RAS-M10PKVPG-E indoor units for air conditioning via a Broadlink RM4-pro device.
-The *.txt-files contain the captures of corresponding commands with the original remote control recorded with actions in home assistant (file "broadlink_remote_348e89b16df5_codes" in the config.storage)

 # HA Toshiba RAS-M10PKVPG-E

 A Home Assistant custom integration for controlling Toshiba RAS-M10PKVPG-E air conditioners via a BroadLink RM4 Pro.